-B. Other short sale constraints
+1.2 Other short sale constraints

-In addition to the problems in the stock lending market, there are a variety of other short sale constraints.
-US equity markets are not set up to make shorting easy.
-Regulations and procedures administered by the SEC, the Federal Reserve, the various stock exchanges, underwriters, and individual brokerage firms can mechanically impede short selling.
-Legal and institutional constraints inhibit investors from selling short.
-For example, Almazan et al. (2000) find that only about thirty percent of mutual funds are allowed to sell short, and only two percent actually do sell short.
+Equity markets in the United States are not set up to make shorting easy.
+Over time, a variety of regulations and procedures have inhibited short selling or the stock lending market (e.g., actions taken by the SEC, the Federal Reserve, the various stock exchanges, underwriters, and individual brokerage firms).
+Legal and institutional constraints also inhibit investors from selling short.
+For example, Almazan et al. (2004) find that only about 30% of mutual funds are allowed to sell short, and only 2% actually do sell short.

-In addition to regulations, short sellers also face hostility from society at large.
-Policy makers and the general public seem to have an instinctive reaction that short selling is morally wrong.
-Short selling is characterized as inhuman, unAmerican, and against God (Proverbs 24:17: "Do not rejoice when your enemy falls, and do not let your heart be glad when he stumbles.").
-Hostility is not limited to America.
-In Malaysia in 1995, the Finance Ministry proposed mandatory caning as the punishment for short sellers (the beating "will be light, similar to the punishment carried out on juveniles") (Jayasankaran, 1995).
+Historically, short sellers have also faced hostility from the society at large.
+Policymakers and the general public seem to have an instinctive reaction that short selling is morally wrong.
+Short selling has been characterized as inhuman, un-American, and against God (Proverbs 24:17: "Do not rejoice when your enemy falls, and do not let your heart be glad when he stumbles").
+Hostility against short selling is not limited to the United States.
+In 1995, the Finance Ministry in Malaysia proposed mandatory caning as the punishment for short sellers (the beating "will be light, similar to the punishment carried out on juveniles"; Jayasankaran 1995).

-Short sellers face periodic waves of harassment from governments and society, usually in times of crisis or following major price declines as short sellers are blamed.
-Short sellers are often thought to be in league with America's enemies.
+Like other oppressed minorities, short sellers face periodic waves of harassment, usually in times of crisis.
+Short sellers are often thought to be in league with enemies of the United States.
 The general idea seems to be that short selling is bad, and when bad things happen (such as war) it probably involves short sellers in some way.
-For example, the New York Stock Exchange imposed special short selling regulations during World War I (in November 1917), in response to both a substantial market decline and a fear that the Kaiser would send enemy agents to drive down stock prices.
-Jones and Lamont (2001) and Jones (2002) discuss another historical episode following the crash of 1929.
-This historical pattern has continued in recent years, following both the terrorist attack of September 11, 2001 and the more general market fall starting in 2000.
-Media reports indicate that authorities in Britain and Japan have sought to discourage shorting.
+For example, the New York Stock Exchange imposed special short selling regulations during World War I (in November 1917), in response to both a substantial market decline and a fear that Kaiser Wilhelm II of Germany would send enemy agents to drive down stock prices.
+Jones and Lamont (2001) and Jones (2008) discuss another historical episode following the stock market crash of 1929.
+This historical pattern has continued in recent years, following the terrorist attacks of September 11, 2001; the more general market fall starting in 2000; and the recent financial crisis, which reached its peak in September 2008.

-C. Overpricing: Theory
+1.3 Overpricing: Theory

-Harrison and Kreps (1978) construct a model with rational investors where differences of opinion, together with short sale constraints, create a "speculative premium" in which stock prices are higher than even the most optimistic investor's assessment of their value (see also Duffie et al, 2002).
-These differences of opinion can be interpreted as arising from different prior beliefs which rationally converge as information arrives (Morris 1996), or as irrational overconfidence (Scheinkman and Xiong, 2003).
+Harrison and Kreps (1978) construct a model with rational investors where differences of opinion, together with short sale constraints, create a "speculative premium" in which stock prices are higher than even the most optimistic investor's assessment of their value (see also Duffie, Garleanu, and Pedersen 2002).
+These differences of opinion can be interpreted as arising from different prior beliefs, which rationally converge as information arrives (Morris 1996), or as irrational overconfidence (Scheinkman and Xiong 2003).
 In any case, short sale constraints generate a pattern of overpricing leading to subsequent low returns.

-Here I give an example that illustrates Harrison and Kreps (1978).
-In the model of Miller (1977) short sale constraints cause stock prices to reflect only the views of the optimists.
-The Harrison and Kreps (1978) story goes beyond Miller (1977) to say that the stock can be priced even higher than the most optimistic assessment of its true value.
-In their model, everybody agrees that stocks are overpriced but are still willing to hold stocks.
+Here is an example that illustrates Harrison and Kreps (1978).
+In the model of Miller (1977), short sale constraints cause stock prices to reflect only the views of the optimists.
+The Harrison and Kreps (1978) model extends Miller (1977) to suggest that stock can be priced even higher than the most optimistic assessment of its true value.
+In their model, investors agree that stocks are overpriced but are still willing to hold them.